Naturopath and Bowen Therapist

-I met Doreen Schwegler at a Health Expo in Moonee Ponds where we were both holding stalls.
-Doreen is the founder of All Degrees of Health in Essendon, Victoria which offers a one-stop Wellness Centre for the whole family.
-Interested in each other’s work and how we approached wellness from different angles, our discussion led me to take Doreen up on a Health Discovery Session.
+I met Doreen at the Own Your Health Expo in Moonee Ponds.
+A fantastic day where health and wellness experts (like Doreen and myself) held stalls that featured services and products that help time-poor women.
+After speaking, we were both interested in each other’s work and how we approached wellness from different angles, our discussion led me to take Doreen up on a Health Discovery Session.

 I told Doreen that I was having lower back pain and sleeping difficulties.
 First up, Doreen ran through a health overview and asked me questions to understand what was going on for me at the moment.
 One tool she used was Iridology.
 I’ve always been interested in what our bodies are able to convey without us knowing so was excited to experience this sort of diagnostic tool.
 By looking at the patterns, colours, and other characteristics of my iris, Doreen was able to tell me about my systemic health and provide me with diet advice.

 It was then time for my Bowen therapy.
-Bowen therapy is a form of bodywork which is made up of a series of moves on the fascia (a soft tissue under the skin) that stimulates the body’s natural responses to encourage self-healing both for medical conditions and physical complaints.
+Bowen therapy is a form of bodywork which is made up of a series of moves on the fascia (a soft tissue under the skin) that stimulates the body’s natural responses.
+It encourages self-healing, both for medical conditions and physical complaints.

 Lying face down on the massage table, the very gentle treatment was performed through my clothing.
 Doreen made some small adjustments to my muscles and gave my body time to adjust between rounds.
 She did this a few more times and I became more and more relaxed as it went on.
 Getting off the table, I felt much more comfortable in my body and didn’t experience the niggling in my lower back as I had before the therapy.
-I left the experience feeling rebalanced and looking forward to another session to ensure that the work holds.
+I left the experience feeling re-balanced and looking forward to another session.

 A week later I returned for my second session.
 Although the pain had eased, there was room for improvement.
 This time my body reacted a lot more and the session went a bit longer so my body could sit with the changes.
 What surprised me was how very specific points around my lower back, knees and thighs would warm up, ebb and flow with energy and feeling, and then subside to a state of comfort and relaxation.
 I left the session feeling aligned and really good in my skin.
 Amazing!